AadeshDhimanDeveloper/StarterKitForAndroid/README.md

 ### Features
 * Project Structure: Built using the MVVM pattern, with integrated Retrofit, Room Database, and SharedPreferences.
 * Code Quality Tools: Includes Detekt, Lint, and Ktlint for maintaining high code quality.
+When you try to commit your code all these tools will check your code, and if any issue is found in your project the commit will fail with proper error.

 ### Best Practices